News

 FILE — The Sununu Youth Services Center, in Manchester, N.H., stands among trees, Jan.
 28, 2020.
 Photo: Associated Press/AP Photo/Charles Krupa, File

-As for claims that a child suffered a broken arm, Noonan told the committee that the child did not break their arm, but that the broke their pinky finger in March and received medical attention for the incident on four different occasions, and that video footage showed the child broke their finger from punching a window in their room.
+As for claims that a child suffered a broken arm, Noonan told the committee that the child did not break their arm but broke their pinky finger in March and received medical attention for the incident on four different occasions, and that video footage showed the child broke their finger from punching a window in their room.

 Out of the hearing, Subcommittee Chairwoman Sen. Victoria Sullivan R-Manchester said she will ask Senate President Sharon Carson R- Londonderry for more time in order to finish its work before a report is submitted to the Oversight Commission on Children’s Services.